-Bony growths (known as osteomas) and narrow ear canals are both known to restrict the passage of earwax and increase the chances of hardening and blockage.
-Skin problems (such as eczema) or more systemic diseases (like lupus) affect both secretion in the ear and the amount of dead skin that needs to be cleared by the body.
+Bony growths, known as osteomas, and narrow ear canals can restrict the passage of earwax and increase the chances of hardening and blockage.
+Skin problems such as eczema, or more systemic diseases like lupus, affect both secretion in the ear and the amount of dead skin that needs to be cleared by the body.

 It’s also worth remembering that regularly using things like earphones and hearing aids will naturally push against the wax and can increase the risk of a problematic build-up.

 Earwax is a common problem or many and may only be part of the picture when it comes to any changes to your hearing that you may be experiencing.
 Finding out if you do have hearing loss is the best first step to take.
 You can test your hearing quickly using our online hearing test — it only takes three minutes.